Duponin/udonge-bot/README.md

 python3 -m pip install -r requirements.txt
 ```
 ### For posting you have two ways: ###
-* 1) Use arts from local folder /sources.
+* First way: use arts from local folder /sources.
 In this case you should either manually move them to the destination or
 * (venv) ...download them by:
 ```bash
 python3 download.py